rust-lang/book/nostarch/chapter12.md

 `unwrap_or_else` to return the unwrapped value, which would only be `()`.

-The bodies of the `if let` and the `unwrap_or_else` functions are the same in both cases: we print the error and exit.
+The bodies of the `if let` and the `unwrap_or_else` functions are the same in both cases: We print the error and exit.

 ### Splitting Code into a Library Crate